enriquepablo/syntreenet/README.rst

 about said grammar.
 This is anyway implied by the fact that it must be possible to reconstruct a fact from a *set* (unordered) of paths.

 This ``can_follow`` method is optional.
-The default implementation always returns True.
+The default implementation always returns ``True``.
 This means that we will build trees of facts and rules where there will be many leafs that do not correspond to any well formed fact or condition.
 There will be waste of space and cycles, but nothing will break.

 Extensions of ``Fact`` must implement a ``get_paths()`` method that returns a representation of the fact as a set of tuples of syntagms, and a classmethod